-Action Action Timeframe Who is Responsible Approx Cost to Town Description and Evaluation of Action Hazards Mitigated?
-Affected Location in Town What Cost Will Pay For How Funded Tropical, Wildfire 2019 Obtain Dam Emergency Action Plans for the Significant Lake Todd and Low Hazard Silver Lake & Bear Pond Dams Short Term 1-2 Years 71 Emergency Manageme nt \$0 , , Debris Silver Pond & Bear Pond Dams kind staff N/A 2024 Consider Adopting the Approved HMP Into the Warner Master Plan to Enable a Greater Integration of Natural Hazards and Actions Into Town Planning Medium Term 3-4 Years 74 Planning Board, with help from Emergency Manageme nt \$300 For integration into Town documents, adopt the Hazard Mitigation Plan into the Town Master Plan.
+Action Number Action Action Timeframe Who is Responsible Approx Cost to Town Description and Evaluation of Action Hazards Mitigated?
+What Cost Will Pay For How Funded Tropical, Wildfire 2019 Obtain Dam Emergency Action Plans for the Significant Lake Todd and Low Hazard Silver Lake & Bear Pond Dams Short Term 1-2 Years 71 Emergency Manageme nt Newbury Dam High Street/Lake Todd - if breached would severely impact the Warner River downstream.
+The two Low Hazard Dams, Bear Pond owned by Contoocook Village Precinct and Silver Lake owned by Town, have Dam Emergency Action Plans.
+This information can help reduce injuries or property damage if Town officials could plan for the possibility or encourage necessary repairs.
+With greater severity of storms now, there may be a greater risk today of dam failure.
+'Lower Priority (had some updates to Town owned Silver Lake DEAP) Debris Pond Dams kind staff N/A 2024 Consider Adopting the Approved HMP Into the Warner Master Plan to Enable a Greater Integration of Natural Hazards and Actions Into Town Planning Medium Term 3-4 Years 74 Planning Board, with help from Emergency Manageme nt \$300 For integration into Town documents, adopt the Hazard Mitigation Plan into the Town Master Plan.
 Precedence in the NH RSAs for adoption of Natural Hazards element into local MPs.
 Drought, Earthquake , Temperatur e, Wind, Flood, Landslide, Lightning, Health, River, Winter, Solar, Tropical, Wildfire Cost is for public noticing for two public hearings.
 Planning Board Budget 2024 Review and Modernize the 2014 Telecomm Ordinance to Make It Easier for Long Term 4 to 5 Years 47 Planning Board, with RF Study input \$2,000 Communication remains spotty for cellular and emergency communications.
-Fiber internet is lost daily at businesses and is Wildfire, Winter, Ice, Cold, Heat, Earthquake Entire Town Cost is for ordinance update by a consultant Planning Board Budget,
+Fiber internet is lost daily at businesses and is Wildfire, Winter, Ice, Cold, Heat, Earthquake Cost is for ordinance update by a consultant Planning Board Budget,